 Good Judoka friends!

 Come and join the fun and be forever young!
 Members 60 and over can participate in book club, educational series, wellness seminars, quilting, bus trips, health screenings, socials, bingo, and more.
-Monthly calendars are available at the Welcome Center.
 Members participate in activities at no cost.
 Non-members rates depend on the activity.
 Monthly calendars are available at the Welcome Center, or click here to view our monthly senior calendar.
 Contact Nora Dashley or call (513) 923-4466 for more information.